-WITH pubs reopening, are you tempted to pop down for quiz night?
+ARE you tempted to pop down to your local boozer for quiz night?
 Here’s why you should stay the f**k away:

 The questions are shit